shakacode/react_on_rails/docs/bundle-caching.md

   # process.env.MY_ENV_VAR resulting in bundles that differ depending on the ENV value set
   # when building the bundles.
   # Note, NODE_ENV is automatically included in the default cache key.
+  # Also, we can have an ENV value be a cache version, so incrementing this ENV value
+  # would force a new cache value.
   def self.cache_keys
     [Rails.env, ENV['SOME_ENV_VALUE']]
   end